peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  com.upokecenter.cbor.CBORObject.FromObject(System.Byte[])</code>.</li><li>In
- the.NET version, a nullable is converted to <code>CBORObject.Null</code> if the nullable's value is <code>null</code> , or converted according to the nullable's underlying type, if that type is supported by this method.</li><li>In the Java version, a number of type <code>BigInteger</code> or <code>BigDecimal</code> is converted to the corresponding CBOR number.</li><li>A number of type <code>
+ the.NET version, a nullable is converted to <code>CBORObject.Null</code> if the nullable's value is <code>null</code> , or converted according to the nullable's underlying type, if that type is allowed for this method.</li><li>In the Java version, a number of type <code>BigInteger</code> or <code>BigDecimal</code> is converted to the corresponding CBOR number.</li><li>A number of type <code>
  EDecimal</code> , <code>EFloat</code> , <code>EInteger</code> , and <code>ERational</code> in the